uncharted-distil/distil-help/src/pages/topics/problem-discovery/create-models.md

    {% include image.html file="problem-discovery/create-models/excluded-samples.png" alt="Samples removed from consideration" %}

-Your model definition is now complete and you can use your selections to create models.
+Your model definition is now complete, and you can use your selections to create models.